 Of course, you have to be prepared for some crying and despair - that’s normal.
 But you will be surprised how soon it is before your baby no longer asks for a bottle of milk.
 That old habit will now be replaced with reading time and extra cuddles.

-This is the ideal time and plan to wean your baby off his or her bottle, developmentally speaking.
+Developmentally speaking, this is the ideal time and plan to wean your baby off his or her bottle.

 So give it a try.
 You have nothing to lose.
 I promise, seeing your baby grow, eat, and develop normally is worth the effort, and that is truly the best reward!